nx-lr/protea/readme.md

 # Saga

-> Your dream programming language.
+> It's JavaScript, but no.

 Saga is a multi-platform general-purpose programming language containing everything you need for building, testing and deploying applications, systems and libraries across the entire tech stack.
 Combining object-oriented and functional programming in one concise, high-level language, allowing you to write simple, fast and quality type safe code while leveraging huge ecosystems of libraries.